NimaBoscarino/tech-ethics-notes/lesson-plan.md

   - consumer data and privacy
     - advertising
   - freedom of speech and censorship
-  - use and abuse of social media (cyberbullying)
+  - use and abuse of social media (cyberbullying, fake news)
   - anonymity and spam
   - Intellectual property, copyright, and piracy
   - Hacking, scams, and other computer crimes
   - The "gig economy"
+    - taking advantage of marginalized communities
+    - Fiverr
     - Doordash (and others)
   - Automation and offshoring
   - Computer errors and failures.
 Who is responsible?